RasaOjeriene/photo_session-reactProject/README.md

-## This repository is photo session choose
+## This repository is project you can choose a photo shoot
 ---

 - Changing the HTML